weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 - The module is available in the Weaviate instance you are using, and
 - You have an API key (if necessary) for that module.

-For this tutorial, we will use the `text2vec-huggingface` module.
-But you can use any of the following modules, all of which are available in the free sandbox:
+We use the `text2vec-huggingface` module by default.
+But you can use any of the following modules, all of which are available in the free sandbox.
+We have provided suggested `vectorizer` module configurations for you to use.

 <Tabs groupId="inferenceAPIs">
 <TabItem value="cohere" label="Cohere">